ministryofjustice/hmpps-community-payback-api/tools/cp-stack/README.md

 You can then start the stack using

-``cp-stack start [--local-api] [--local-ui]``
+``cp-stack start [--local-api] [--local-ui] [--local-sui]``

-If using the 'local' options, the UI and/or API will be run directly from your checked out project.
+If using the 'local' options, the UIs and/or API will be run directly from your checked out project.
 Otherwise, the latest docker image will be pulled and ran instead

 To stop the stack, use